fizzbee-io/website/content/tutorials/roles.md

 ## Parameters

-You can pass in parameters to the role constructor as named parameters.
+You can pass in arguments to the role constructor as named parameters.
 The parameters will be automatically assigned to the role variables.

 For example, you can assign a unique id to a role instance.